sebanc/linuxloops/Readme/Secure-Boot.md

 ## Secure boot support for full disk installs

-If the chosen distro supports SecureBoot natively (not the case for archlinux, kali, nixos, solus), secureboot will be supported by default.
+If the chosen distro supports SecureBoot natively (notably the case for gentoo, kali, nixos, parrot), secureboot will be supported by default.

-During install, the Linuxloops script generates a basic secure boot key (which is used both for kernel and dkms modules signing) in /etc/secureboot_key directory and copies the secure boot DER Machine Owner Key certificate in the EFI partition.
+Otherwise, during install, the Linuxloops script generates a basic secure boot key (which is used both for kernel and dkms modules signing) in /etc/secureboot_key directory and copies the secure boot DER Machine Owner Key certificate in the EFI partition.

 On the first boot, a blue screen saying "Verification failed: Access Denied" will appear and you will have to enroll the secure boot key by selecting "OK->Enroll key from disk->EFI->MOK.der->Continue".